View on GitHub

 # Verbose mode - displays detailed configuration information

-# When enabled, all settings are displayed at startup, and per-repository settings are displayed during execution.
+# When enabled, it displays all settings on startup and repository-specific settings during execution.

 # Default: false